-In this guide we will explain what ransomware is and how you can protect yourself and avoid becoming a ransomware victim.
+This guide will explain what ransomware is and how you can protect yourself and avoid becoming a ransomware victim.

-Ransomware attackers plan the execution by identifying potential victims, collecting their information, and analyzing security vulnerabilities of victims’ computers and networks.
-Typically, from infection to decryption ransomware goes through 5 phases which we will explain next in more detail.
+Ransomware attackers plan the execution by identifying potential victims, collecting their information, and analyzing the security vulnerabilities of victims’ computers and networks.

 After ransomware gets delivered into a system, installation and execution begin.
 During this phase, It will identify backup files in the system to prevent data restoration using backups.
 Some ransomware uninstalls security software in the system before its installation.

 When the ransom is paid, the attacker will provide the decryption key to unlock the encrypted files.
-However, there are cases where companies have not been able to recover the data with the encryption key permanently losing both the money and the data.
+However, there are cases where companies have been unable to recover the data with the encryption key, permanently losing both the money and the data.

-There have been reports that countries like North Korea, Russia, and Iran who have sanctions imposed by foreign governments, are behind ransomware attacks.
-Their intention is not just stealing money but creating havoc within countries as revenge against their adversaries.
+There have been reports that countries like North Korea, Russia, and Iran, which have sanctions imposed by foreign governments, are behind ransomware attacks.
+Their intention is not just to steal money butto createg havoc within countries as revenge against their adversaries.
 For example:

 Ransomware attackers target systems with data that is critical and sensitive.
 They target both big and small businesses alike.
 If the data needs immediate access, then there is a possibility that the victim would agree to pay the ransom quickly.

 They also target organizations having outdated security systems with vulnerabilities and poor security practices.
-Here in this section, we will identify the top 3 targets of ransomware that often fall victims to them.
+Here in this section, we will identify the top 3 targets of Ransomware that often fall victim to them.

 Thus, they are particularly vulnerable to cyber-attacks.
 For example, in 2016, The University of Calgary paid $20,000 in bitcoin to ransomware that attacked its computer system.
 In particular, the education sector has seen a surge of ransomware attacks due to the increase of online learning.